Forex Club: Libertex

 In June 2015 Forex Club launched the trading platform Libertex.

 The midfielder of Real Madrid, James Rodríguez, was the brand's ambassador in 2017 and 2018.

 Libertex was recognized as a member of FinaCom in 2018.

 In 2020 the company began to actively promote the Libertex trading platform in Ukraine and Kazakhstan.

 Administration

 In the years 2012–2013, Pavel Teplukhin headed the board of directors of Forex Club.
 In March 2013, this position was filled by the founder and CEO of the company, Vyacheslav Tarán.
-In July 2015, the position of Chief Executive Officer was filled by former Executive Vice President and Chief Financial Officer Michael Geiger.
+In July 2015, the position of chief executive officer was filled by former executive vice president and chief financial officer Michael Geiger.

 Controversies

 Forex Club (Libertex) has a history of compliance problems that forced the company to cease retail operations in the US.
 In 2010, the capital of Forex Club Financial Company, Inc. did not correspond to the licensing requirements.
-Company management explained that the license capital is frozen, and that the company was trying to keep it at the minimum acceptable level.
+Company management explained that the license capital was frozen, and the company was trying to keep it at the minimum acceptable level.
 According to the Vice President of Forex Club FС Piotr Tatarnikov, the main cause of capital decrease was the growth of client positions.
 Finally, it was increased by 1.5 million dollars.